Hsipaw is a beautiful region, which is very popular with travellers for walking and trekking, whether this is for a day, overnight, or 3-plus days.

 This is on the same easy, half-hour walk from town as to Myauk Myo.
 Once you get to Little Bagan, there’s a collection of ancient brick Stupas, which is a good photo opportunity (as long as it’s not raining).

 If you’ve travelled to the Angkor Wat ruins (Cambodia) and Bagan (Burma) and seen some of the smaller temples, Little Bagan will remind you of these sites, a little; overgrown vegetation and rubble but on a much smaller scale in comparison.

-Decided on Bagan as the next stop, so took the 6-hour morning bus back to Mandalay, which arrived in the city at around 20:00.
-The Lily Guest House pre-booked our tickets for the expensive (US$43+5% card charge) government-owned but average quality and service, RV Shwe Keinnery 10-hour ferry from Mandalay to Bagan.
+The Lily Guest House also pre-booked our tickets for the expensive (USD$43 per person +5% card charge) government-owned, but average quality and service RV Shwe Keinnery, which is the 10-hour ferry journey from Mandalay to Bagan.